-I have no experience of, nor belief in, the god of Abraham, nor the gods of any other religion.
-And yet since childhood, I have had profound mystical, transcendental experiences and insights that allow me to know that I am part and parcel of all and everything, that there is no separate “me,” that “I” am not the author of my life.
+I have no experience of nor belief in the god of Abraham, a personal god, nor the gods of any other religion, East or West.
+And yet since childhood I have had profound mystical, transcendental experiences and insights that allow me to know that you and I are expressions of all and everything, that there is no separate “me,” or “you,” that “we,” as apparent separate selves, are not authoring our lives.
 Life is living “us.”
 “We” are expressions of the natural functioning of a dynamic reality.

 I cannot help but perceive a creative intelligence manifesting as everything, and yet also know the source of this creative intelligence is something the conceptual mind would call “emptiness,” or “nothingness” because the conceptual mind cannot grasp the inconceivable and imperceivable.
 And yet we are IT.

 A Christian minister, who was a very close friend and attended programs at our center whenever he could escape from his church, told me that I was a panentheist.
 I looked this up and this definition is about as close as it will come.
 Panentheism, for me, is the direct awareness that dynamic creative awareness expresses as every aspect of reality and also rests prior to space, time, and existence.
 This is all inclusive awareness.

-But theses are just terms, just words.
-If the mind grasps at them, it will think about them and then they become conceptual overlays instead of pointers to this here now.
+But theses are just words.
+If the mind grasps at them, it will think about them and they become conceptual overlays instead of the direct recognition of This Dynamic Living Presence.

-Perhaps I am an agnostic!
-I abide in this life, in this moment, without knowing.
+I abide in life in this moment without knowing.
 Every moment is fresh and new.
 “I” have no idea what is going to happen next.
-There is only the mystery revealing itself to “me.”
+There is only the play of Dynamic Consciousness revealing itself to “me.”

 “I” don’t know what “I” am other than radiant awareness within which everything apparently appears and disappears.